Sergiu-Kopcsa/Cpp_CustomContainer/README.md

 - keyEnd of type Key which represents the right key of the interval ")"
 - value of type Value which represents value which must be assigned to the set of keys [keyBegin, keyEnd).
 There also must be a method "clear" which will assign all possible values to the default key.
+If the keyBegin is < keyEnd, the value must not be assigned

 ## Example